marckean/marcseparation/_docs/25-kids_eating.md

     src="https://www.youtube.com/embed/kOzZyaFyZ20?playlist=kOzZyaFyZ20&loop=1&Version=3&autoplay=1&mute=1&showinfo=1&rel=0">
 </iframe>

-### Charlie eating six (6) sushi rolls in one siting, Chloe also broke her own record
+### Charlie eating six (6) sushi rolls in one sitting, Chloe also broke her own record

 Charlie broke his own record with 6 sushi rolls in the one sitting, then Chloe also broke her own record (3 rolls and one sushi sandwich).
 All without being force-fed, they did it on their own accord, I just had to pay the bill.